keith-merchant-ibm/vpc-on-classic-1/vpc-endpoints.md

 ## Cloud Service Endpoints
 {: #cloud-service-endpoints}

-Cloud service endpoints are services provided by other cloud users.
-They will be available soon through DNS names in the `cloud.ibm.com` domain.
-They resolve to `166.8.0.0/14` addresses.
+Cloud service endpoints are enabled by IBM services to offer a private path to reach a service without requiring internet access or leaving the IBM Cloud private backbone.
+Cloud service endpoints resolve to `166.8.0.0/14` addresses.
 For more information, see [About cloud service endpoints](/docs/account?topic=account-service-endpoints-overview).

 ## Access to service endpoints using VPN